cooscoos/Hoive/README.md

 ### Pillbug

-* finish sumo rules in pillbug.rs
+* finish sumo rules in specials.rs
 * lots of tests for pillbug
 * tidy up the user interface
 * a lot of tidy up of code, refactor